SegDINO3D: 3D Instance Segmentation Empowered by Both Image-Level and Object-Level 2D Features: Method

 where $\sigma$ is the sigmoid function and $\tau_{sim}$ is a similarity threshold.
 If the similarity between the $i$-th content query and the $j$-th superpoint is larger than $\tau_{sim}$, the superpoint will be assigned to the $i$-th object.
 After that, we share the attention mask when querying features from the superpoint features $\mathbf{S}^{3D}$ in cross attention, which can be formulated as

 where $SimCont$ indicates the content similarity between query and key, $\mathbf{A}\in\mathbb{R}^{M\times S}$ is the attention weights.
 However, the attention mask $\mathbf{M}_\infty$ solely relies on the similarity between the content embeddings of the 3D object queries and the superpoint features, without considering any spatial constraints.
 This may result in high similarity scores between different instances of the same category that are spatially far apart, potentially leading to confusion.
-Therefore, it is crucial to introduce boxes to constrain the cross-attention.
+Some methods~\cite{maft, lu2025relation3d} attempt to incorporate positional embeddings to provide spatial constraints.
+However, it is still isotropic and insufficient for capturing object scale variations, which are prevalent in 3D environments.
+Therefore, we further propose a box-modulated cross-attention mechanism that breaks the isotropy of positional embeddings, enabling more precise attention control.